BambooHR Recruiting Software

 Which Brand Did Buyers Choose, by Attraction Factor

-For each attraction factor, the percentage of buyers citing that factor who purchased each brand.
+Row percentages: for each attraction factor, the percentage of buyers citing that factor who purchased each brand.
+Brands sorted by purchase frequency (highest left).
+Green-shaded cells are the top 2 values in each row (scanning across columns).

 Source: Q3.7 (attraction factors) x Q3.6 (tool purchased).
+Row percentages: each cell = % of that factor's buyers who chose that brand.
 Rows with n<3 omitted.
-Some rows do not sum to 100% because 2 purchasers chose Paradox, which is not shown.
+Some rows do not sum to 100% because 2 purchasers chose Paradox (not shown).
+Rows with n<10 shown in gray.

 BambooHR wins on support, not on features or price: The only attraction factor where BambooHR shows meaningful share is customer support quality (20%).
 It appears at 0% for analytics, features, and integration, the three factors most important to mid-market buyers.
 Lever dominates ease-of-use and price-driven purchases.
 BambooHR needs to make its product story about more than just being friendly and supportive.